-Faculty Advancing Medical Education: Leading Small Group Sessions Effectively: Preparation, Educating, and Connecting
+Faculty Advancing Medical Education (FAME): Leading Small Group Sessions Effectively: Preparation, Educating, and Connecting

 Much of clinical and classroom teaching takes place in small groups.
 A faculty member can use the skills for leading an effective discussion and encouraging active student participation in a variety of instructional formats including case studies, problem-based learning, and small group discussions.
 This FAME session will begin with an introduction by the facilitator, who will describe the roles and expectations just as we would with learners in real life.